Legal cases with fixed pricing, standardized processes, and firm timelines

 “The RERA Act ïs a full proof regulation that aims to provide complete transparency and accountability to the home buyers in the real estate sector.
 It has empowered the home buyers by giving them an appropriate and trustworthy dispute redressal forum that can quickly resolve their real estate matters,” says Advocate Pawan Kumar Ray.

-However, an important point to keep in mind is that a legal notice against builder can be sent if the agreement is dishonoured.
-Not only the buyers but also the landlord can send a legal notice to builder.
+However, an important point to keep in mind is that a legal notice against the builder can be sent if the agreement is dishonored.
+Not only the buyers but also the landlord can send a legal notice to the builder.

 Table of Content:

-Type of damage and relief you can claim against Builders
+Type of damage and relief you can claim against the Builders

 If the builder fails to deliver the possession or deprive you under any of the above-discussed circumstances you can claim the following relief

-Claim of the sum required to buy an alternate accommodation at the present market price in the project area.
+You can claim the sum required to buy alternate accommodation at the present market price in the project area

 You can draft legal notice to the builders for a refund of the amount which you had paid him at the time of booking of flat or signing of agreement along with interest and send forward.

-Sample of legal notices to builders can be found online.
+A sample of legal notice to builders can be found here.
 A legal notice to builder must contain these essential points:

 Name, description, and place of residence/office of the builder

-Gist of the legal basis for the relief claimed.
+The gist of the legal basis for the relief claimed